KeatonMueller/starbattle/README.md

 about 10-20 seconds.

-The program generalizes to bigger board sizes with more stars, but it may be prohibitively slow in this situations.
+The program generalizes to bigger board sizes with more stars, but it may be prohibitively slow in those situations.